texas-mcallen-mission/key-indicator-system/braindump.md

 g

-## Using jsdoc
+## Side Note: Using jsdoc

+You've asked me several times for markdown documentation, but I just can't.
+The info would be useless for Mission Presidents or APs, and it takes way too much time to go into enough detail for the devs.
+What JSDoc does is give the most important framework, which I think is enough for anyone like you or me to start having a play and figuring out the rest, and it takes almost no time to write.
+VSCode and GAS both natively parse jsdoc for auto-suggestions and linting when editing .js files.
+However, you wanted external files containing the details, which is a bit more complex, but here's what I found.

+You need npm to install the program, so if you don't already have it, run `sudo apt install npm` from a wsl terminal.
+(Trying to get jsdoc to work on Windows was a nightmare.)
+You might want to `npm update` and `npm upgrade` (possibly in the reverse order) as well - I don't know the difference or really what they do, but it stopped yelling at me about package.json versions after I did, so I guess it worked.

-SVCode and GAS both natively parse jsdoc to give suggestions and for linting when editing the corresponding .js files.
-Generating external files containing the details is a bit more complex.
-The program is included in package.json, since I ran `npm install --save-dev jsdoc`, so it might install on its own somehow I think, I don't know how that works.
+The program for generating HTML files from JSDoc is included in package.json, since I ran `npm install --save-dev jsdoc`, so it might install on its own somehow I think.
+I don't know how that works.
 For a global install use `npm install -g jsdoc`.
-Then the command to generate html files is `jsdoc -d=docs/jsdoc` (the documentation claims you don't need -d but it's lying). `-r` makes it include folders recursively.
+(There's another for local installation w/o adding it to package.json.)
+Then the command to generate html files is `jsdoc -d=docs/jsdoc`. `-r` makes it include folders recursively.
+(The documentation claims it defaults to -d=out and you don't need -d but it's lying.)

-To do that though, you need npm, so `sudo apt install npm` from a wsl terminal (windows was a nightmare) if you don't already have it.
-You might want to `npm update` and `npm upgrade` as well - I don't know the difference or really what they do, but it stopped yelling at me about package.json versions after I did.
-It might need to be a specific order as well, I dunno.

 Once it's generated you can run `_global_.html` to view it.
 It includes every documented function (except private ones I think).
 It's not pretty, not really organized or anything, and I couldn't get it to recognize classes.
 But it works.